 All of our students wear uniforms, and there is a code of affirmations they have to adhere to every day.
 They also attend a monitoring program, during which they recite these affirmations.
 Sometimes we have sailors and other military personnel come in and do uniform checks, all in the name of holding kids accountable.

-When I first joined Seatack in July of 2017, I was immediately struck by the fact that Chromebooks were already very prevalent in the classroom.
+When I first joined Seatack in July of 2017, I was immediately struck by the prevalence of computers in the classroom, particularly Chromebooks.
 But from the moment Chromebooks were rolled out across Seatack, a lot of the teachers realized they had a problem on their hands.

 This generation of students was already more tech-savvy than the one that came before it.
 This was a benefit when kids were engaged, but it also worked against us when they weren’t.
 The Chromebooks were an incredible way to create a better learning environment, but they could also lead to a lot of mischief.
 We didn’t want to take away the devices and impair their learning, but we needed something to help us supervise their activity.

-Then, some of the administrators came to me and said they had found a solution called GoGuardian that might be the answer to all of our problems.
+Then, some of the administrators came to me and said they had found a solution called GoGuardian, technology for teaching that might be the answer to all of our problems.
 They asked me to evaluate it since technology was already such a big part of my day.
 I happily agreed.

 I knew what criteria I needed in a management solution: It had to offer real-time information and superior visibility.
 It must have a chat feature to help empower and increase collaboration.
 I also needed to be able to see a student’s individual tabs and close them out if they got off task.